qaohv/simple-local-transcriber/README.md

-# Simple Local Transcriber (slt)
+# Simple Local Transcriber

-It's simple CLI tool to transcribe videos from youtube to russian language.
+Simple local transcribe (slt) is a CLI tool to transcribe videos from youtube to Russian language.

 ## Prerequisites

 Tool requires `python3.11`, you can install it using [pyenv](https://github.com/pyenv/pyenv) for example.

-Util requires extra models from huggingface: https://huggingface.co/pyannote/voice-activity-detection and https://huggingface.co/pyannote/segmentation .
+The tool requires additional models from huggingface: https://huggingface.co/pyannote/voice-activity-detection and https://huggingface.co/pyannote/segmentation .
 So you should get access to these models, create huggingface token and export it as environment variable:

 ```
 export HF_TOKEN=<hf-token-here>